-The primary consideration is that green flashes are related to mirages.
-By a long-established theorem of atmospheric optics, mirages can only occur below the astronomical horizon (assuming the layers in the atmosphere are “horizontal” — a condition that is not always met in the real world).
-So your apparent horizon must usually be formed by some obstacle lower than your eye.
+The primary consideration is that green flashes are related to mirages .
+By a long-established theorem of atmospheric optics, mirages of astronomical objects can only occur below the astronomical horizon (assuming the layers in the atmosphere are “horizontal” — a condition that is not always met in the real world).
+So your apparent horizon must usually be formed by some obstacle belowe eye level.

 Airplanes and balloons also provide a high vantage point, and as you'd expect, there are lots of reports of green flashes seen from these as well.
 It doesn't matter much what forms the visible horizon, though a sharp, straight line works better than a cloudtop or an ill-defined surface such as brush or a forest.
 Still, many people have seen cloudtop flashes.

 Most people who have never seen a green flash have no idea what to look for; or, worse, a completely mistaken idea of what to look for.
-To give you some idea of what a flash actually looks like, I have prepared some oversimplified simulations of a few common types of sunset.
-These are just little animated cartoons of typical sunsets, showing what to expect in different conditions.
+To give you some idea of what to expect, I have prepared some oversimplified simulations of a few common types of sunset.
+These are just little animated cartoons of typical sunsets, showing what different conditions produce.